A row of illuminated glamping tents at Lungovita Beach Retreat in Windsor Essex, glowing under the night sky with trees and picnic benches nearby.

 Kawarthas and Northumberland

-Embrace nature in a terrycloth robe while enjoying boutique-quality comforts in the rolling hills of Northumberland County.
+Embrace nature in a terrycloth robe while enjoying boutique-quality comforts of this adults-only glamping destination in Northumberland.

-The three Treetop Tents share a central common area with a barbeque, kitchenette, outdoor shower and private hot tub.
-Operates seasonally.
+The three Treetop Tents share a central common area with a barbecue, kitchenette, outdoor shower and private hot tub above the forest floor.

 Operates seasonally.